ositaka/soul-healing-decapcms/data/page/home.md

         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: "Absent Healing "
-        text: Absent healing is a practice where Tiago and the patient can be in different locations.
-By combining thought, prayer, and intention, he connects with the spirit world to send healing energy to the patient, regardless of their physical whereabouts.
-The patient's awareness of this process is not necessary for it to be effective.
-Establishing a personal connection can be helpful but isn't essential.
-Spiritual attunement, like "sitting in the power," is vital for all types of Spiritualist healing, including absent healing.
-This method transcends time and space, offering healing to anyone, no matter where they are.
+        text: Absent healing occurs when Tiago connects with the spirit world and sends healing energy to the patient, regardless of their physical location.
+          The healing is effective through the healer's intention and transcends the boundaries of time and space, promoting emotional and physical well-being.
         link: absent-healing
         image: /images/0234da20-ade9-4360-bba2-aa20fb2de9ab.jpeg
   - type: text_image